-CDE is currently in the process of determining the specific mechanisms for funding evidence-based summer learning and enrichment programs and comprehensive afterschool programming as provided for under sections 2001(f)(2) and 2001(f)(3) of the ARP Act.
-The Department's intention is to leverage these programs to address the first two goals as outlined in Section A, Part 1: (1) supporting academic acceleration for students most impacted by the pandemic with a focus on math and literacy for students in grades K-8, and (2) expanding learning opportunities to strengthen student engagement in learning in both the traditional school day and beyond.
-To ensure that funding is made available as quickly as possible, CDE will prioritize the usage of existing funding and programming mechanisms while considering any potential barriers that exist for reaching prioritized student populations.
+CDE is leveraging programs under sections 2001(f)(2) and 2001(f)(3) of the ARP Act to address the first two goals as outlined in Section A, Part 1: (1) supporting academic acceleration for students most impacted by the pandemic with a focus on math and literacy for students in grades K-8, and (2) expanding learning opportunities to strengthen student engagement in learning in both the traditional school day and beyond.
+To ensure that funding is made available as quickly as possible, CDE has prioritized the usage of existing funding and programming mechanisms while considering any potential barriers that exist for reaching prioritized student populations.